-- Receipt of at least two satisfactory references (if these have not already been received), one of which must be from the candidate's current or most recent employer; - Verification of identity and qualifications including evidence of the right to work in the UK; - A satisfactory enhanced DBS check and, if in regulated activity, a check of the Barred List maintained by the DBS; - For teaching positions, a check that the candidate is not subject to a prohibition order issued by the Secretary of State and, for qualified teachers, verification of successful completion of statutory induction period (applies to those who obtained QTS after 7 May 1999); - Where the successful candidate has worked or been resident overseas from the UK for continuous period(s) of 3 months or more in the 5 years prior to appointment, such checks and confirmations as the School may consider appropriate so that any relevant events that occurred outside the UK can be considered; - For staff appointed to management positions after 12 August 2015, a check to determine whether they are subject to a section 128 prohibition from management of independent schools direction 277.
-From 1 September 2018, this also applies to staff promoted internally to management positions. - Satisfactory medical fitness.
+- Receipt of at least two satisfactory references (if these have not already been received), one of which must be from the candidate's current or most recent employer; - Verification of identity and qualifications including evidence of the right to work in the UK; - A satisfactory enhanced DBS check and, if in regulated activity, a check of the Barred List maintained by the DBS; - For teaching positions, a check that the candidate is not subject to a prohibition order issued by the Secretary of State and, for qualified teachers, verification of successful completion of statutory induction period (applies to those who obtained QTS after 7 May 1999); - Where the successful candidate has worked or been resident overseas from the UK for continuous period(s) of 3 months or more in the 5 years prior to appointment, such checks and confirmations as the School may consider appropriate so that any relevant events that occurred outside the UK can be considered; - For appoints to management positions after 12 August 2015, a check to determine whether they are subject to a section 128 prohibition from management of independent schools direction 277.
+From 1 September 2018, this also applies to employees promoted internally to management positions. - For employees who work in a childcare provision, or who are directly concerned with the management of such provision, appropriate checks are carried out to ensure that individuals are not disqualified under the Childcare Disqualification Regulations 2018. - Satisfactory medical fitness.